-- Approval is sought to change the use of an existing building from 'Showroom' to 'Restaurant' which also involves building alterations on the abovementioned property. - The proposal will increase the existing car parking shortfall on the site by 19 car bays. - Community consultation carried out for 14 days, consisting of letters to surrounding owners and occupiers.
-Over the comment period, no submissions were received. - The significant increase to the existing car parking shortfall on the site is considered to have an adverse impact on the amenity of the surrounding properties by way of traffic and parking generation and is therefore recommended for Refusal.
+- Approval is sought to change the use of an existing building from 'Showroom' to 'Restaurant' which also involves building alterations on the abovementioned property. - The proposal will increase the existing car parking shortfall on the site by 26 car bays. - Community consultation carried out for 14 days, consisting of letters to surrounding owners and occupiers.
+Over the comment period, one (1) submission was received. - The significant increase to the existing car parking shortfall on the site is considered to have an adverse impact on the amenity of the surrounding properties by way of traffic and parking generation and is therefore recommended for Refusal.

-- Development application form dated 14 October 2014; - Original site and elevation plans dated received 14 October 2014; - Referral letter to Main Roads WA dated 31 October 2014; - Amended site plan and supporting documentation dated received 21 November 2014; - Consultation letter to adjoining owners & occupiers dated 6 November 2014; and - Photographs of subject property.
+- Development application form dated 14 October 2014; - Original site and elevation plans dated received 14 October 2014; - Referral letter to Main Roads WA dated 31 October 2014; - Amended site plan and supporting documentation dated received 21 November 2014; - Consultation letter to adjoining owners & occupiers dated 6 November 2014; - Submission from owner of surrounding property dated received 24 November 2014; and - Photographs of subject property.